marcosdima/godot-fw/docs/RULES.md

 factor = 0.5
 ```

-Rules operate on the conditions owned by a `StateSystem`.
-See STATE_SYSTEM.md for how conditions, intensity and the state update cycle work.
+Rules operate on the conditions owned by a `StateModule`.
+See STATE_MODULE.md for how conditions, intensity and the state update cycle work.

 ## Scope

-Rules operate at the `StateSystem` level.
+Rules operate at the `StateModule` level.

-A `StateSystem` may have its own rules, specific to that entity.
+A `StateModule` may have its own rules, specific to that entity.

-The `World` may eventually define a set of general rules applicable to StateSystems.
+The `World` may eventually define a set of general rules applicable to StateModules.
 See Future in ARCHITECTURE.md.

 Rules must not depend on `Entity` or `World`.